SDNovice/work-day-calender-schedule-refac/README.md

 Screen Shot 2022-11-28 at 1.28.45 PM.png
 Screen Shot 2022-11-28 at 1.28.51 PM.png

+screenshots failed to upload please refer to the images folder

 ## Usage
 To use this web application click a desired hour and enter an event into the textbox. click the save button of the hour you put the event in and refresh the page and it